 "Warm-weather destinations, including theme parks and beaches, are particularly popular this time of year.
 Spring is a popular time for family travel, so book early for the best deals and availability on hotels, airfare, car rentals and more."

-With that advice in mind, here are five alluring places to visit in April:
+With that advice in mind, here are five of the best places to visit in April:

 Director and actor Mathieu Kassovitz, known for his role in "Amélie," spends some quiet time in a museum normally teeming with tourists.